 Satisfactory Academic Record To graduate from Florida Atlantic University, an undergraduate must achieve a satisfactory academic record.
 A satisfactory academic record is defined as an average of "C" or better on all work attempted (2.0 on a 4.0 scale).
 Certain majors may require higher standards.

 Academic Probation Undergraduate students who fail to earn a satisfactory grade point average (2.0 or higher) on all work attempted in any term are considered to be on academic probation.
 Students on academic probation who fail to earn a 2.0 grade point average on all work attempted in any term but have a cumulative grade point average of 2.0 or higher at FAU will be continued on academic probation.
 Students on academic probation who earn a 2.0 grade point average or higher in the next period of enrollment but whose cumulative grade point average at FAU is lower than 2.0 will be continued on academic probation.
 Undergraduates on academic probation should seek assistance from their academic advisors in improving their academic performance.
-First-semester freshmen who fail to earn a 2.0 grade point average in their coursework will be required to enter the ACCESS Program in their second semester and abide by the terms of continued enrollment stipulated by their ACCESS academic coach/advisor.
-ACCESS Program information may be found in the Student Services and Activities section of this catalog.
 Academic probation is removed when an undergraduate student earns at least a 2.0 grade point average in all work attempted during the next period of enrollment AND has a cumulative grade point average of 2.0 or higher at Florida Atlantic University.

 Suspension and Dismissal An undergraduate student on academic probation who fails to earn a 2.0 grade point average in all work attempted in any term and who has a cumulative grade point average of lower than 2.0 at Florida Atlantic University will be suspended from the University.
 If at any time after having once been suspended, an undergraduate student fails to earn a 2.0 grade point average in all work attempted in any term and has a cumulative grade point average of lower than 2.0 at Florida Atlantic University, the student will be dismissed from the University.

+Academic Actions for Freshmen First-semester freshmen who fail to earn a 2.0 grade point average in their coursework will be required to enter the ACCESS Program in their second semester and abide by the terms of continued enrollment stipulated by their ACCESS academic coach/advisor.
+ACCESS Program information may be found in the Student Services and Activities section of this catalog.

+Freshmen in their first year who complete their first spring semester (including those starting in the spring semester) with an FAU GPA (“Undergraduate GPA”) of below 2.0 (original grades, not the NC grade, are used in the calculation) must enroll in a minimum of six credit hours of summer coursework at FAU.
+The coursework taken must be chosen in consultation with an academic advisor.
+Those students who received a grade of NC in their last mathematics course may be required, as well, to first enroll in and successfully complete a “math boot camp.”

+Any exception to the summer coursework requirement due to financial hardship must be approved through a petition to University Advising Services.

+Those freshmen on academic suspension at the end of the spring semester will have the suspension deferred to enable them to take summer courses.
+Suspension will be removed or applied at the end of the summer term based on the new GPA.